NaClhv

 But lest anyone think that I'm not for supporting Ukraine - how could that be?
 How could my trip have done anything but add to my ardor for its people?
 Yes, our support must be finite - of mathematical, economical, and political necessity.
 It must be coldly and carefully calculated to include all the messy considerations I mentioned above.
 And we must strategize and act accordingly.
 But none of this changes the fact that my own calculations for the "proper level of support" has increased dramatically due to my trip.

 Like a bad stereotype, we Americans are currently wringing our hand over how much our support will cost us.
-Money indeed is the American idol, the one all-consuming common denominator to which all other goods must be converted at its alter.
+Money indeed is the American idol, the one all-consuming common denominator to which all other goods must be converted at its altar.
 But remember that money must not be an end, but a limited means to acquire other things.
 It cannot buy truth, nor does it convert well to conviction.
 But remember also the parable of the shrewd manager: money CAN buy support, connections, and friendships, which can be of eternal and unlimited value.
 And history shows that when we provide enduring support with this eternal perspective, it can have a transformative effect on some countries (South Korea, West Germany, Japan, etc.), which pays back rich dividends for us and the whole world.

 Indeed, I think that we Americans have much to learn from the Ukrainians in this conflict.
 We're incredibly blessed in our geopolitics, and our wealth and isolation provides us with a great deal of protection.
 But this can also shield us from reality, and there is much folly in our country because we're not solidly grounded in the truth.